lgladson/PUI2016_lag552/HW5_lag552/README.md

 *1. Do diets help lose more fat than exercise?
 Experimental setup: you have a test and a control sample.*

-**Null Hypothesis:** Subjects in the diet group will lose the same or less fat that those in the exercise (control) group, alpha = 0.05.
-An average person who diets loses significantly less or equal fat compared to a person who exercises, alpha = 0.05.
+**Null Hypothesis:** An average person who diets loses significantly less or equal fat compared to a person who exercises, alpha = 0.05.

 **H0 Formula:** Fat loss (diet group) <= Fat loss (exercise group)